SaaS is a quickly growing field, constantly changing and evolving. As a result, that presents a host of challenges for marketers in the space.

 6. Don’t Forget Mobile

-The number of mobile users worldwide has been steadily increasing year over year.
-It’s almost unheard of now for someone to be without a smartphone, and they’re one of the primary portals through which we access the digital world.
+The number of mobile users worldwide surpasses six billion and is forecasted to grow by several hundred million in the next few years.
+Smartphones are one of the primary portals through which we access the digital world.

 When it comes to SaaS, mobile functionality needs to be center stage and is being treated that way by the big players in the space.
 Marketers need to show their potential buyers that software will work smoothly on a phone as well as a laptop.
 Make this a key part of the marketing process, and don’t let your prospects forget it.

 The SaaS industry is not just about promoting and advertising your service, but also involves educating and informing your users to help them get the most out of the software and stick around.
 Paying attention to current SaaS industry trends and best practices is a great way to ensure your company and marketing will stay relevant for customers and future customers.